 API 579/ASME-1 Fitness for Service on Urea Reactor

-O’Donnell Consulting performed an API 579/ASME-FFS-1 Fitness For Service evaluation on a multi-wall UREA reactor.
+O’Donnell Consulting Engineers performed an API 579 / ASME FFS-1 Fitness For Service evaluation on a multi-wall UREA reactor.

-Built in 1965, it was designed to ASME Section VII Division 1, but the Code at that time did not have design rules for multi-walled vessels.
+Built in 1965, the reactor was designed to ASME Section VII Division 1, but the Code at that time did not have design rules for multi-walled vessels.

 1) Evaluation of vessel expansion measurement data